The 21 Best Stocking Stuffers for Outdoor Enthusiasts

 You can’t have a list of outdoorsy stocking stuffers without mentioning the importance of a compass.
 A compass like this model from Sportneer allows your wilderness explorer a bit of assurance that they’ll always know which way to head.
 This compass, paired with a local map, can be all it takes to navigate to new areas without getting lost.

 20. Rain Poncho

 Getting soaked to the bone isn’t safe, and even the best hiking gear can become compromised in heavy rains.
 Your outdoorsy loved one doesn’t deserve that fate.
 Keep them dry and warm with a pocket poncho: This five-pack from Hagon PRO should do the trick, as it’s not much larger than an envelope, fitting into a stocking perfectly this holiday season.

 There are times when life or death hinge on one’s ability to light a fire.
 Give your forest friend the upper hand with a quality Ferro rod.
 These rods create a tremendous amount of hot sparks that can start a fire in a variety of conditions.
 This model from Bayite features a 4-inch long rod, a striker tool, and 5 feet of paracord, ideal for a variety of survival and outdoor applications.

-The prices listed here are accurate as of the last update on December 10, 2021.
+The prices listed here are accurate as of the article’s last update on November 16, 2022.